Safety Gate

-Safety Gate is the European Union rapid alert system for unsafe consumer products and consumer protection.
-Formerly named Rapid Exchange of Information System (RAPEX), it does not encompass food and pharmaceutical products and drugs.
-It does cover products such as clothing, shoes, cosmetics, jewelry or toys with potentially harmful ingredients or quality or even products with technical faults, electrical appliances that present an electric shock or ignition hazard.
+Safety Gate (formerly named Rapid Exchange of Information System or RAPEX), is the European Union rapid alert system for unsafe consumer products and consumer protection.

+It covers products such as clothing, shoes, cosmetics, jewelry or toys with potentially harmful ingredients or quality or even products with technical faults, electrical appliances that present an electric shock or ignition hazard.
+Safety Gate does not encompass food, pharmaceutical products or drugs.

 Safety Gate allows a quick exchange of information on measures such as repatriation or product recalls, whether carried out by national authorities or by voluntary action of manufacturers and distributors.
-To monitor the activities of the European local and pertinent authorities such as are foodstuffs corresponding delivery lists submitted.
+National authorities submit reports on measures taken against dangerous products.

 The basis for the establishment of Safety Gate is the General Product Safety Directive (GPSD, Directive 2001/95/EC), an EC Directive on general product safety, which came into force on 15 January 2004.

 The Directorate-General for Justice and Consumers of the European Commission publishes a weekly report on current alerts.

+History

+During the International product safety week in 2018, RAPEX changed its name to Safety Gate.